RecordEvolution/IMCtermite/README.md

 ```

 For instance, to show a list of all channels included in `sample-data.raw`, you
 do `imctermite sample-data.raw --listchannels`.
-By default, no output files are
+No output files are
-written but only when an existing (!) directory is provided as argument to
+written by default.
+Output files are written only when an existing (!) directory is provided as argument to
 the `--output` option.

 ### Python

-Given the `imctermite` module is available we can import it and declare an instance
+Given the `imctermite` module is available, we can import it and declare an instance
-of it by passing a _raw_ file to the constructor
+of it by passing a _raw_ file to the constructor:

 ```Python
 import imc_termite